oceancascades/deepcut/README.md

 	make html
 	```

-4. Serve the documentation locally:
+4. Serve the documentation locally (also runs the build step):
 	```sh
 	make serve
 	# Then open http://localhost:8000 in your browser